 Izzy's Brooklyn Bagels

 Izzy's Brooklyn Bagels offers a wide selection of pastries and challah.
-The stars of the show here, however, are the bagels, which are made fresh every day.
+The stars of the show here, however, are the bagels, which are made fresh every day from a family recipe imported from Eastern Europe.
 Locals know that it's important to come in early so that popular flavors are still available.
-Even during the early months of the pandemic, customers could be seen waiting (a safe distance apart) outside for their morning bagel after the shop pivoted to curbside service.

 Nearly all of the Texas-inspired grub at Armadillo Willy's is cooked over an oak-wood fire.
-This locally owned BBQ joint offers traditional items like ribs and brisket, as well as more adventurous options, like jalapeno-cheese sausage.
+This locally owned barbecue joint offers traditional items like ribs and brisket, as well as a variety of salads and homemade soups, including chicken tortilla soup.
 The restaurant is open for in-person dining, takeout and delivery.

 Best Boba Tea